bennett39/dp-starter-blog/content/blog/running-understanding/index.md

 Certainly, if you want to understand the code you'll need both - running and reading.
 But I still think running is more important.

 Many developers spend a lot of time reading code, when a few simple test runs would quickly demonstrate how it works.

-There's a dichotomy I've noticed among developers.

-When a test is failing or something is going wrong, some developers prefer to read the code to try to figure out what's happening.

-Other developers prefer to change something & run the code again to figure out how it works.

-In my personal experience, I find that the "runners" are much more effective than the "readers."